ncklinux/OfflineAITranslator/README.md

 $ cd OfflineAITranslator
 $ git checkout -b YOUR_BRANCH_NAME

-# It is always recommended to use a virtual environment, use the following commands to manage libraries with pip
+# It is always recommended to use a virtual environment, use the following commands to manage libraries with pip (for Debian/Ubuntu use python3 and pip3)
 $ python -m venv .venv
 $ source .venv/bin/activate
 $ pip install pyqt6 torch transformers sentencepiece sacremoses qtawesome pyinstaller black mypy flake8 bandit